 She says she “was pointing out to the producers that we, in addition to other outlets, already called the presidential race.”
 Yes, that’s the problem.
 You still don’t get it, it’s not up to you to decide and Mitchell was right, despite you making faces about what she said.

 She admits that was what she was commenting on, so what was the “false narrative?”
 That we weren’t supposed to see her reaction?

-Then it’s interesting that this comes not shortly after she did it but days later, after they’ve hired a PR firm to try to stop the hemorrhaging of viewers.
+Then it’s interesting that this comes not shortly after she did it but days later, after it becomes clear that they’re hemorrhaging viewers.
 She makes it clear that’s what it’s about too, talking about the viewers, “thank you for making us your choice.”
-Except she doesn’t sell it well, it looks like what it probably is, a hasty put together suggestion by the PR guys.
+Except she doesn’t sell it well; it looks like what it probably is, a hastily-put together suggestion by the PR guys.
 But it doesn’t demonstrate that they’ve learned anything or even understand what they did wrong.
 It’s just your fault and “rubes” like Cleta Mitchell for not realizing they already called it.

 Needless to say, this very bad effort did not do anything to appease people.